maniaplanet/documentation/creation/manialink/index.md

 Let see now the cooordinates to place the elements on our page.

-The version 1 of Manialink are here to fit on 16:9 screens.
+The version 1 and 2 of Manialink are here to fit on 16:9 screens.
 The coordinates in X go to -160 to 160, in Y to -90 to 90 and on Z to -75 to 75.

 To place an element, you have only to add posn="X Y Z" in a marker.
 X, Y and Z are the coordinates on X, Y and Z.